WordPress/gutenberg/packages/components/src/z-stack/README.md

 ### `isLayered`: `boolean`

-Layers children elements on top of each other (first: highest z-index, last: lowest z-index).
+When `true`, the children are stacked on top of each other.
+When `false`, the children follow the normal flow of the layout.
 Defaults to `true`.

 ### `isReversed`: `boolean`

-Reverse the layer ordering (first: lowest z-index, last: highest z-index).
+Reverse the layer ordering.
+When `true`, the first child has the lowest `z-index` and the last child has the highest `z-index`.
+When `false`, the first child has the highest `z-index` and the last child has the lowest `z-index`.
 Defaults to `false`.

 ### `offset`: `number`